ThePhD/sol2/CONTRIBUTING.md

-## Contributing to Sol
+## Contributing to sol

-Looking to contribute to Sol?
+Looking to contribute to sol?
 Well, first thing I want to mention is thank you!
 Second of all, this is probably where you should look :)

 ## Reporting Issues